claudioperez/FEDEASdoc/docs/index.md

         <!-- <p class="lead font-weight-normal"> -->
         <p> <h2 class="featurette-heading"> Φειδιας</h2></p>
         <p class="lead ">
-    FEDEASLab is a modular research framework for the simulation of nonlinear structural response under static and dynamic loads, with a reference implementation written in <a href="https://www.mathworks.com/products/matlab.html">Matlab©</a>.
+    FEDEASLab is a modular framework for teaching and research on the simulation of nonlinear structural response under static and dynamic loads, with a reference implementation in <a href="https://www.mathworks.com/products/matlab.html">Matlab©</a>.
     </p>
     <a class="btn outline-FEDEASLab btn-lg" href="get-started" role="button">Get Started</a>
     </div>